edgedb/edgedb/docs/edgeql/ddl/links.rst

     valid for concrete links.

 :eql:synopsis:`SET MULTI`
-    Change the link set's maximum cardinality to any natural number ( *greater than or equal to one* ).
+    Change the link set's maximum cardinality to fit any natural number ( *greater than or equal to one* ).
     Only valid for concrete links;

 :eql:synopsis:`RESET CARDINALITY`